What’s in a Dim Sim

 How Long to Cook Frozen Dim Sims in an Air Fryer?

-To cook frozen Dim Sims in the air fryer, you will need to leave them in for about 12 minutes and cook them at 190c, don’t forget to coat the dim sims with oil lightly so they don’t go dry.
+To cook frozen Dim Sims in the air fryer, you will need to leave them in for about 12 minutes and cook them at 190°c.
+Don’t forget to coat the dim sims with oil lightly so they don’t go dry.

 How Long to Steam Dim Sims?

 Usually, it takes about 10 minutes to steam Dim Sims.
-It also depends on your preference, you can leave them longer if you want them softer or take them out sooner for more firmness.
+It also depends on your preference; you can leave them longer if you want them softer or take them out sooner for more firmness.

-How to Steam Dim Sims in Microwave?
+How to Steam Dim Sims in a Microwave?

-To steam Dim Sims in a microwave, you can use a microwave-proof dish and add some water which will steam.
+To steam Dim Sims in a microwave, you can use a microwave-proof dish and add some water, which will steam.
 You then place the Dim Sims in the dish and cover it with the lid.
 Then cook for roughly 8 minutes, just check to make sure they don’t overcook and are cooked thoroughly.

 How Many Calories in a Fried Dim Sim?